SONA0007/DSA-JAVA-SKILLS/src/readme.md

 |-------------------------------|------------------------------------------|-----------------------------------------|
 | **When `top` is incremented** | Before assigning value to `stack1[top]`. | After assigning value to `stack1[top]`. |
 | **Position of the Value**     | Value is placed at the next index.       | Value is placed at the current index.   |

+#### Why recursion

+# Recursion: An Overview

+Recursion is a technique where a function calls itself to solve smaller sub-problems of a larger problem.
+It is especially useful for problems that can naturally be divided into smaller instances of the same problem, such as:

+## Benefits of Recursion

+1. **Simplifying Complex Problems**
+   Recursive solutions are often cleaner and more intuitive for tasks like:
+    - Tree traversal
+    - Graph traversal
+    - Divide-and-conquer algorithms (e.g., merge sort, quick sort)

+2. **Avoiding Explicit Loops**
+   When you want to traverse or search through data structures like:
+    - Arrays
+    - Trees
+    - Graphs
+      Recursion can replace explicit loops by breaking the task into smaller tasks.

+3. **Handling Hierarchical Structures**
+   Problems involving hierarchical or nested structures (like trees, directories, or graphs) are naturally suited to recursion.